signs you may need a tooth extraction

 At Waterfront Dental

 If a tooth has become badly damaged or infected and it cannot be fixed with root canal therapy, Dr. Merguerian may suggest an extraction.
 Signs that a tooth is infected are extreme sensitivity to hot and cold temperatures and painful chewing.
-Give us a call today to schedule an appointment for a gentle tooth extraction in Baltimore.
+Give us a call today to schedule an appointment for a gentle tooth extractions in Baltimore.

 know what to expect